Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

   - Don’t create new logic in a CTE when that logic can also be build into a source view.
 Join it in instead.
   - Aim to have logic in SQL rather than dimensions if data is being repeated across files

+## Prioritization
+BI work on a high level is split between ad hoc requests and roadmap projects.
+These different types of work need to be balanced.

+**Data errors / bugs**
+Highest priority.
+When someone knows something is broken, it means they look at it and fixing it will have positive impact.
+These also tend to be quick fixes

+**Ad-hoc tickets**
+These are the smaller requests you need to knock out day by day to get people the numbers they need.
+Could be a small, one off report, an update to a dashboard or a simple Excel analysis.
+These tend to not be particularly difficult, but if you aren’t careful they can eat up all of your time.

+The key here is to challenge the use case:
+- Can they ask someone who has built something similar in the past?
+- What does the current solution not allow them to do?
+  - Is it better to just do this manually for now (e.g. lots of development work or doesn't fit in current structure)?
+  - Is this worth doing (impact vs effort)?
+We'd only want to do things that are high impact.
+- Do they need this now or can it wait?

+If we still want to do it:
+- Scope out how long they should take first thing in the morning.
+- If it's <2 hours, do it first thing.
+- If it takes more research, consider the urgency, otherwise put it in the backlog and communicate with stakeholder.
+Particularly chunky projects can also move back into the backlog.

+**Roadmap projects**
+The projects you actually want to be working on as they are working towards the business's strategic priorities.
+Could be a new dashboard for a team that hasn’t been getting as much attention as you’d like, incorporating a new data source into your data model or a comprehensive deep dive into a question the business needs to answer.
+This is the non urgent but very important aspect of the job.
+This is where your team can have the most leverage and highest impact.
+Try to keep this to 80/20, whenever there is nothing urgent, allocate time for the team to work on these projects.
+Prioritizations:

+- Following timelines of the business: e.g. marketing running campaigns in month X > make sure data is ready by then
+- Dollar impact: potentially influencing important decisions vs nice to have (these can be quick wins to push between projects)
+- Following data teams strategy: the ultimate goal of the BI team is to allow people to make decisions.
+Reliable infrastructure is crucial in this
+- Think about timeline of usefulness: is this important now or will it be more important in the future?

+If it isn't obvious:
+- Make a recommendation and discuss with manager
+- Ask the team to fill in the timelines.
+E.g. PM to fill in timelines as they work according to a schedule.
+Finance has a clear view too.
+Often, it doesn't really matter and it's more a case of when people can work on it.
+- If too much on the roadmap across teams, cross functional prioritization session.

+**Data governance**
+This is the stuff you do to keep the lights on and data flowing through all your systems.
+This can mean debugging an ETL error, optimizing your Redshift cluster or performing manual csv uploads.
+Data governance is the kind of work that no one notices when you do well, but EVERYONE notices when you don’t.
+To that extend, make sure the necessary work is done on this front and communicate the efforts more widely.

+**Other guidelines**
+- Projects that require cross functional project management will take long and should start early, if they're high impact.
+Large ambigious projects should be pushed back if the need isn't large enough as they're unlikely to get anywhere otherwise.
+- Projects without a clear goal should be pushed back - they rarely lead to impact and take up iterations of work.
+- Anything that we don't really know how to do - either put in a scoping ticket or move it towards later
+- Set priorities but also be realistic and flexible - we may not always have the full context and then the teams will reach out.
+And priorities change within the business so we need the ability to change approach.

 ## Project kickoff
 - Check in with business stakeholder over Slack
   - Is this project high priorty still?